-Bringing Climate Topics into your Classroom
+Bringing Climate Science Topics into your Classroom

-One of CLEAN's goals is to help teachers be as effective as possible when teaching climate science.
-This series of web pages introduce climate science in a sequence that illustrates different aspects of the climate system.
+One of CLEAN's goals is to help teachers be as effective as possible when teaching the essential principles of climate science.
+This series of web pages introduces climate science in a sequence that illustrates different aspects of the climate system.
 Natural and human influences on climate are presented here, as well as the effects of interactions between parts of Earth's systems.
 Special emphasis is placed on the methods that scientists use to study the climate and make predictions about future impacts, as this is a topic that is sometimes misunderstood.
 The overarching Guiding Principle states that humans can take action to reduce climate change and its impacts, which is a key part of teaching climate science.
 Taken together, these concepts describe climate literacy.

 The Guide to Teaching About Climate

-Each concept listed below links to a description of the topic, a discussion of what makes the topic important, ways to bring it into your classroom, suggestions for grade-level specific teaching strategies, and links to relevant teaching materials.
+Each principle listed below links to a description of the topic, a discussion of what makes the topic important, ways to bring it into your classroom, suggestions for grade-level specific teaching strategies, and links to relevant teaching materials.

 1. The Sun is the primary source of energy for Earth's climate system.